|

 Click here to listen to (download) the 1936 Bach - Passacaglia and Fugue BWV 582

-1936 - 'Synthesis' (Stokowski arrangement) of Music from Mussorgsky's Boris Godunov
+1936 - 'Synthesis' (Stokowski transcription) of Music from Mussorgsky's Boris Godunov

 'Music 1' includes music from the scenes in the 'Courtyard of the Novodevichiy Monastery' from Part 1, Scene 1, where the people urge Boris to become Tsar.